Recognizing mainboard components of Desktop – Part 1

 USB port

-– USB (Universal Serial Bus) is a general-purpose serial connection standard in computers.
-It allows expansion of 127 devices connected to the same computer through a single USB port.
+– USB (Universal Serial Bus) is a standard serial connection used in computers.
+It enables up to 127 devices to be connected to the same computer through a single USB port.

 – Specifications: